-01 4 5 0 0 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Step 1.
-Pre-Competition Communicate details on Appeal Procedures to all Tasks relevant NFs Identify the means (who, when, to whom) by which Appeals should be submitted Step 2.
-Submission of a Appeal Form submitted by the appropriate person Notice of Appeal Submission of all relevant documents and information 11 in annex to the Appeal Form Payment of the Appeal Fee All documents need to be submitted to the FEI Stop 2 Appeal Submission 7.11 desaments need to be submitted to the FEI Step 3.
+Step 1.
+Pre-Competition Tasks Communicate details on Appeal Procedures to all relevant NFs Identify the means (who, when, to whom) by which Appeals should be submitted Step 2.
+Submission of a Notice of Appeal Appeal Form submitted by the appropriate person Submission of all relevant documents and information in annex to the Appeal Form Payment of the Appeal Fee All documents need to be submitted to the FEI Step 3.
 Appeal Submission Review by the FEI Step 4.
-Decision over the If rejected: FEI should notify the submitting party, Appeal Submission by the explaining the reason(s) for rejection FEI If accepted: proceed with step 5 Step 5.
+Decision over the Appeal Submission by the FEI If rejected: FEI should notify the submitting party, explaining the reason(s) for rejection If accepted: proceed with step 5 Step 5.
 Notification of all relevant parties Step 6.
-Preparation of the Set up of an Appeal Hearing Body Appeal Hearing Notification of Appeal Hearing to all relevant parties Step 7.
+Preparation of the Appeal Hearing Set up of an Appeal Hearing Body Notification of Appeal Hearing to all relevant parties Step 7.
 Appeal Hearing Step 8.
 Appeal Decision Communicated in writing Step 9.
-Administrative FEI to communicate the outcome of the Appeal follow-up Update Classification Master List (if applicable) Review Classification Rules (if applicable) oldosillodilori (il appliodolo)
+Administrative follow-up FEI to communicate the outcome of the Appeal Update Classification Master List (if applicable) Review Classification Rules (if applicable)